mtlynch/mtlynch.io/_pages/hiring-content-writers/4-working-with-writers.md

 * Focus on the writing not the writer
 * Consider the possibility that the problem may be in your instructions

 Freelancers consistently tell me that clear, empathetic feedback is the key factor that separates good clients from bad.
 Surprisingly, rude feedback seems to be the norm rather than the exception.
-This means that you can stand out as an exceptionally pleasant client by just providing basic courtesy that you'd provide if you were interacting with someone face to face.
+This means that you stand out as an exceptionally pleasant client by just providing basic courtesy that you'd provide if you were interacting with someone face to face.

 >**<font color="red">Bad</font>**: You did a terrible job on the first paragraph.
 Rewrite it.